voxpupuli/puppet-postfix/README.md

 Example: 'submission inet n       -       n       -       -       smtpd'.

 ##### `mta`
-A boolean to define whether to configure Postfix as a mail transfer agent.
-This option is mutually exclusive with the satellite boolean.
+A Boolean to define whether to configure Postfix as a mail transfer agent.
+This option is mutually exclusive with the satellite Boolean.
 Default: False.

 ##### `mydestination`